abenz1267/walker/README.md

 System: Arch Linux, Hyprland, Amd 7950x, 32gb DDR5-6000, SSD

+Measured time is until the focus is in the search-bar and you can type.

 | Mode         | Startup time    |
 | ------------ | --------------- |
 | normal       | 13.5ms - 15.7ms |